Is it ever right to count other’s blessings?

 It’s a do-unto-others sort of thing.
 Because no one wants a hard heart.

-But, yes, timing–and intent-are everything.
+Timing and intent—I must be wary of my sinful, envious heart—are everything.
 Don’t sing songs to a freshly wounded heart.
 But if the Spirit leads, and you have a heart to help, count your sister’s blessings.
 Restore gently, testing your own heart for envy and pride.
 Then start counting.
 It might surprise her what the Lord has done.